Zorzor District

 Zorzor District is one of six districts located in Lofa County, Liberia.
-Zorzor is principal city of the county.
+Zorzor is the principal city of the county.
+The district is home to the city of Zorzor which serves as a prominent local trading hub for agricultural commodities like rice, cassava, pineapples, palm oil, and palm kernels.
+Within Zorzor, the predominant ethnic groups are the Kpelle and Loma peoples.

 Among the county's natives was Joseph Nargba Cooper; born in the district town of Gbaudi in 1918, Cooper was a member of the House of Representatives from 1967 until his 1975 death.